How to Write a Career Objective Statement in Your ResumeResume Objective Examples & Writing Guide for 2023 November 25, 2022 ·

 To show the difference, we’ve got some resume summaries and objective statements to compare:

-It’s really important you don’t forget to include a line so that the recruiter knows what you’re looking to achieve if you get the job.
+You mustn’t forget to include a line so that the recruiter knows what you’re looking to achieve if you get the job.

 For fresh grads, new workers,